 Proud mommy moment!
 "A" saw me photographing her work and got her kid's camera (which actually works) and took a picture too.
 She's a blogger-in-training!

-I have to say this kept the girls busy for a good 40 minutes which in mommy-time is an eternity!
+I have to say play dough and beads kept the girls busy for a good 40 minutes which in mommy-time is an eternity!
 Please remind your kids not to put the beads in their mouth, nose or ears.
 None of your kids would ever do such a thing, right?